The Gossey Way

 At Gossey Lane we value good behaviour in the classroom and elsewhere to promote the school as a learning community and to ensure that classrooms are safe and effective learning environments.
 The highest regard is given to the quality of relationships between staff and children.
 We seek to develop independent and autonomous young people who are self-disciplined and who are able to self–regulate and manage their behaviour.

-Governors will contribute to school life on a wider scale, acting as a critical friend to support the school in becoming a nationally recognised centre of excellence.
+The Young People Advocate will contribute to school life on a wider scale, acting as a critical friend to support the school in becoming a nationally recognised centre of excellence.

 We believe that all children should be aware of the standards of behaviour that are expected of them and that working with children we will help them to take responsibility for promoting these standards.
 We hope that by encouraging positive behaviour patterns we can promote good relationships throughout the school built on trust and understanding, and that through the use of this policy we can support all of our children in developing a high level of individual and social responsibility.
 The aims of this document are: